American Hero Aviator Chuck Yeager Dies At 97

 “He said, ‘You don’t concentrate on risks.
 You concentrate on results.
 No risk is too great to prevent the necessary job from getting done’,” Bridenstine added.

-The phrase became the title of a nonfiction book by Tom Wolfe that was made into a film whose stars included Sam Shepard as Yeager, with a cameo by the man himself (as Fred, the bartender at “Pancho’s Place”).
+The phrase had been the title of a nonfiction book by Tom Wolfe that was made into a film whose stars included Sam Shepard as Yeager, with a cameo by the man himself (as Fred, the bartender at “Pancho’s Place”).

 “Living to a ripe old age is not an end in itself.
 The trick is to enjoy the years remaining,” he wrote in “Yeager: An Autobiography.”